EMS 3416 Law and Real Estate

 The students must be able to account for the central legal and liability issues in real estate activities and be able to solve basic specific tasks in connection with a real estate transaction.
 They must be able to identify legal issues and be able to carry out an analysis of a problem complex rooted in legal sources.

-Students must be familiar with the "gray area" that lies outside the clearly defined rules and the ethical principles established by legal standards in the legislation, and have a conscious attitude to how this can be handled in practice.
+Students must be familiar with the "grey area" that lies outside the clearly defined rules and the ethical principles established by legal standards in the legislation, and have a conscious attitude to how this can be handled in practice.

 - Overview of legal sources and legal method